 The Department of Mathematical Sciences is a research-led department, forming part of the School of Physical Sciences, alongside the departments of Chemistry and Physics.
 There are strong collaborations with and links to leading teams on campus, across the UK and internationally.
 The Department is responsible for teaching a wide range of topics across a range of degree programmes in Mathematical Sciences to approximately 1400 full-time undergraduate students (BSc, MMath) and training about 120 postgraduate students (MSc, PhD).
-The 52 faculty members, carrying out internationally excellent research work, span across four research clusters, four research centres and two research institutes.
+The 52 faculty members, carrying out internationally excellent research work, span across five research clusters, four research centres and two research institutes.

 Applied Mathematics, Probability & Statistics